About the Journal

 - Repetitive research: Repeating data or text from a similar study with a similar methodology in a new study without proper attribution.

-- Unethical collaboration: Accidental or intentional use of each other’s work without proper attribution; when people who are working together violate a code of conduct.
+- Unethical collaboration: Accidental or intentional use of each other’s work without proper attribution, when people who are working together violate a code of conduct.

-- Verbatim: Copying of another’s words and works without providing proper attribution, indentation or quotation marks.
+- Verbatim: Copying of another’s words and works without providing proper attribution, indentation, or quotation marks.

 - Complete: Taking a manuscript from another researcher and resubmitting it under one’s own name.